-The Illinois Human Rights Act prohibits employers with 15 or more employees from discriminating against applicants or employees on the basis of race, color, religion, sex, national origin, ancestry, age, order of protection status, marital status, disability, military status, sexual orientation, unfavorable discharge from military service, or arrest record or criminal history record that has been ordered expunged or sealed, citizenship status, or pregnancy.
+The Illinois Human Rights Act prohibits employers with 15 or more employees from discriminating against applicants or employees based on race, color, religion, national origin, ancestry, age, sex, marital status, order of protection status, disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, arrest record or criminal history record that has been ordered expunged or sealed, or citizenship status.
 The Act covers employers with 15 or more employees, except for provisions prohibiting disability discrimination and sexual harassment, which cover all employers (IL Comp.
 Stat.
 Ch.
 775 Sec.
 5/1-101et seq.).

 Social media.
 It is unlawful for any employer to ask any prospective employee to provide any username, password, or other related account information in order to gain access to a social networking website where that prospective employee maintains an account or profile (IL Comp.
 Stat.
 Ch.
 820 Sec.
 55/1).